mayurjobanputra/Zero-Plugin-Megamenu-for-Elementor/README.md

 - wherever you see **.menu-item-37** change to the class id of the menu item from your main menu

 If you need more help, email me hello @ mayur dot ca

+## Outstanding Issues ##

+- The mouseover/hover event for the menu item doesn't work as expected.
+The main nav menu item still shows as a hover intent, even when the mouse isn't over it.
+Not sure how to fix this.
+Workaround: the user has to move the mouse into the megamenu and then out of it to hide the submenu